from-explore/Porto/README.md

 #### Principles:
 - Every Model SHOULD have a Repository.
-- A Model SHOULD always get accessed through a its Repository.
+- A Model SHOULD always get accessed through its Repository.
 (Never direct access to Model).